 - 1 ½ teaspoons baking powder

 - ¼ teaspoon ground nutmeg freshly ground if possible

 - ¼ cup butter softened to room temperature

 - 1 cup chopped toasted pecans

-- Move oven rack to middle position and preheat to 350 degrees F. Line a standard muffin tin with paper liners; set aside.
+- Move the oven rack to the middle position and preheat to 350°F.

-- In medium bowl, add flour, baking powder, baking soda, salt, cinnamon, ginger and nutmeg.
-Whisk until combined; set aside.
+- Add flour, baking powder, baking soda, salt, cinnamon, ginger, and nutmeg in a medium bowl.
+Whisk until combined.

-- Using an electric mixer or stand mixer fitted with paddle attachment, beat butter on medium until light in color, about 2 minutes.
-Add honey, egg and pumpkin and beat until combined, about 1 minute.
-Slowly add flour mixture, and mix until just blended and no flour streaks remain.
-Fold in pecans.
+- Using an electric or stand mixer fitted with paddle attachment, beat butter on medium until light in color, about 2 minutes.